PazAT/Support-Deck-Builder/README.md

 					<skill level 1 type requirement> ... <skill level MAX type requirement>	<skill card rarity>

-		So Character Card HP UP would look like the following:
+		So Character Card HP UP would look like the following (excluding the slashes and text at the end):

 			5 4 //skill max level and number of cards with skill 3 5 7 9 12 2 //type value requirements for levels of skill and the skill card's rarity at the very end 3 5 7 9 12 2
 			3 5 7 9 12 3
 			3 5 7 9 12 2

 		The first line tells us that Character Card HP UP has "5" max levels and "4" Character Cards possess it.
 The next 5 lines then tell us the individual value requirements for each skill card that has HP UP and the rarity of that skill card.
 So we see that the first card has